 Additional requirements.

-Lighting attached to single-family home structures shall not exceed the height of the eave or twenty feet (20’), whichever is lower.
-Residential pole lights shall be fully shielded, are restricted to twenty feet (20’) in height, and shall not cause illumination of adjoining property.
+Lighting attached to single-family home structures shall not exceed the height of the eave.
+Residential pole lights shall be dark-sky compliant.

 Unless accessory to a bank, all ATM banking machines shall be installed indoors so that the New York State ATM Safety Act design requirements shall not be applicable.